ietf-tools/.github/docs/windows-dev.md

 The first time you launch a newly installed Linux distribution, a console window will open and you'll be asked to wait for files to de-compress and be stored on your machine.
 All future launches should take less than a second.

+> Note that you can install any other Linux distro afterwards from the Microsoft Store.

 ## Run WSL for the first time

 You can either: